OCHA-DAP/hdx-python-scraper/README.md

 The economicindex mini scraper reads the dataset “covid-19-economic-exposure-index” on HDX, taking from it dataset source, date of dataset and using the url of the dataset in HDX as the source url (used by the DATA link in the visual).
 The scraper framework finds the first resource that is of format “xlsx”, reads the “economic exposure” sheet and looks for the headers in row 1.
+Note that it is possible to specify a specific resource name using the key "resource" instead of searching for the first resource of a particular format.

 adm_cols defines the column or columns in which to look for admin information.
 As this is a national level scraper, it uses the “Country” column. input_cols specifies the column(s) to use for values, in this case